boisletterink/pwnedpw-check/README.md

-This is a script to check if a password has already been seen online by Troy Hunt's /haveibeenpwned/ service.
+This is a script to check if a password has already been seen online by Troy Hunt's haveibeenpwned service.
 This service contains a huge amount of known passwords and matching account names or email addresses associated with it.

 Usage: run the script and enter the password to test twice.